devsecopsguides/devsecopsguides.github.io/docs/plan-develop/appsec.md

 7. CWE/SANS Top 25: A list of the top 25 most dangerous software errors, as identified by the Common Weakness Enumeration (CWE) and the SANS Institute.

-8. NIST Cybersecurity Framework: A framework developed by the National Institute of Standards and Technology (NIST) to help organizations manage and reduce cybersecurity risk.

 Cheatsheet with rules/policies for preventing OWASP Top 10 vulnerabilities